Our Initiatives

 The Coalition consists of three pillars: evidence-based and costed roadmaps, the Private Sector Pledge and a matchmaking program.
 It seeks increased development financial resources into the interventions identified by the evidence-based and costed roadmaps.

-The Zero Hunger Private Sector Pledge calls on companies to help achieve SDG 2 based on the recommendations in Ceres 2030.
-It seeks increased private sector investment in the high impact intervention areas and priority countries.
+The Zero Hunger Private Sector Pledge is one of the three pillars under the Zero Hunger Coalition.
+It calls on companies to help achieve SDG 2 based on the recommendations in Ceres 2030 which identified 10 intervention areas and 90 priority countries.